Category Archives: reading

 2. What made you want to become a writer?

 I’ve loved writing since I learned to read.
 I won a school writing contest when I was nine, and by the time I’d finished high school, I’d filled a small filing cabinet with my stories.
 Then I got married and had four children, and writing took a backseat for a while.
 My first child was born with severe disabilities, which brought a few extra challenges.
 Plus, I started a home business that took off and kept me creatively happy.
 Life was busy!
 But now my kids are teenagers, so I have more time on my hands and started writing again.
 I wrote aimlessly at first, trying to figure out WHAT I wanted to write, then I found the right story and some critique friends, put in the hours, attended writing conferences, endured my fair share of rejection, and finally received that wonderful phone call of success.
 GIRL AT THE GRAVE is my debut novel.

 3. Who or what gives you inspiration?

-4. Tell us about CARRY YOUR HEART.
+4. Tell us about The Girl at the Grave.